nitoua-21/CodeFr/README.md

-# CodeFr Compiler
+# CodeFr

 ## Description

-CodeFr Compiler is an educational project aimed at simplifying programming for French-speaking beginners.
+CodeFr is an educational project aimed at simplifying programming for French-speaking beginners.
 It allows users to write and execute algorithms directly in French, reducing the learning curve associated with English-based programming languages.

 This compiler translates French pseudocode into executable programs, bridging the gap between algorithmic thinking and practical programming skills.